Qui Tam FAQ

 The False Claims Act was originally enacted by the United States Congress in 1863, as a response to widespread abuses by government contractors against the Union Army during the Civil War.
-The Act was modified in 1943 by setting up certain restrictions on relators.
-Such restrictions in the 1943 amendments, and subsequent unfavorable case law, led to the decreased use of the qui tam provisions because the incentives for honest citizens and their attorneys to step forward and provide resources were lacking.
+The Act was modified in 1943 by setting up certain restrictions on relators, which led to the decreased use of the qui tam provisions, as the incentives for honest citizens and their attorneys to step forward and provide resources were lacking.

-However, as more and more fraud went undetected and unaddressed (especially in the defense industry), the public and Congress became outraged.
-In 1986, the law was then amended to strengthen the incentives for citizens to expose fraud as qui tam relators.
-The amendment worked – since the revitalization in 1986, the number of qui tam lawsuits filed has greatly increased each year, and more and more attorneys have become familiar with the law.
-The False Claims Act and its qui tam provisions including whistleblower protection have been so successful, that the defense, hospital and other industries have periodically been behind substantial efforts to legislatively weaken the False Claims Act and its qui tam provisions.
-Nolan Auerbach is proud to be part of the effort to defend the False Claims Act and its qui tam provisions.
+As years went by and more fraud went undetected and unaddressed (especially in the defense industry), the public and Congress became increasingly outraged.
+As a result, the False Claims Act was amended in 1986 to strengthen the incentives for citizens to expose fraud as qui tam relators.
+The amendment worked; since the revitalization in 1986, the number of qui tam lawsuits filed has greatly increased each year, and more attorneys have become familiar with the law.
+The False Claims Act and its qui tam provisions that include whistleblower protection have been so successful, that the hospital, Pharmaceutical, Device and other industries have periodically been behind sophisticated and substantial lobbying efforts to legislatively weaken the False Claims Act and its qui tam provisions.
+Nolan Auerbach & White, LLP. is proud to be part of the decades-long defense of the False Claims Act and its qui tam provisions.

 Legal violations under the False Claims Act are:

-- Knowingly submitting (or causing the submission of) false or fraudulent claims for payment.
+- Knowingly causing the submission of false or fraudulent claims for payment.

-- Knowingly making (or causing to be made) a false record or statement to get a false or fraudulent claim paid or approved.
+- Knowingly causing to be made a false record or statement to get a false or fraudulent claim paid or approved.

-- Knowingly making (or causing to be made) a false record or statement to conceal, avoid, or decrease an obligation to pay or transmit property;
+- Knowingly causing to be made a false record or statement to conceal, avoid, or decrease an obligation to pay or transmit property.

-- Conspiring to defraud the Government by getting a false or fraudulent claim allowed or paid.
+- Conspiring to defraud the Government by getting a false or fraudulent claim approved or paid.

 The False Claims Act is intended to reach all fraudulent activity resulting in government money damages.
 A false claim may take many forms, the most common being a claim for goods or services not provided, or knowingly provided in violation of contract terms, specification, statute, or regulation.
-Each and every claim submitted under a contract or other agreement which was originally obtained by means of false statements, falsities, or in knowing violation of any statute or applicable regulation, constitutes a false claim.
+Each and every claim submitted under a contract or other agreement which was originally obtained by means of false statements, falsities, or in knowing violation of relevant and material statutes or regulations, constitutes a false claim.

 How and when can a Relator be rewarded for filing a Whistleblower Lawsuit under the False Claims Act?

-First, in order to be eligible to recover compensation under the False Claims Act, a person must file a whistleblower qui tam lawsuit.
+In order to be eligible to recover compensation under the False Claims Act, a person must first file a whistleblower qui tam lawsuit.
 Simply informing the Government about false claims is not enough.

-Second, a relator may receive compensation only if, and after, the Government, as a result of the qui tam lawsuit, recovers money from the defendant – just the act of filing the lawsuit is not enough.
+Second, a relator may receive compensation only if, and after, the Government recovers money from the defendant as a result of the qui tam lawsuit.
+The act of filing the lawsuit is not enough.